julianlam/feps/fep/e965/fep-e965.md

 ---
-slug: "0f2a"
+slug: "e965"
 authors: bumblefudge <bumblefudge@learningproof.xyz>, bengo <@bengo@social.coop>
 status: DRAFT
 dateReceived: 2024-07-05
 discussionsTo: https://socialhub.activitypub.rocks/t/fep-0f2a-announce-activity-for-migrations-and-tombstone-events/4349
 trackingIssue: https://codeberg.org/fediverse/fep/issues/352
 ---
-# FEP-0f2a: Announce Activity for Migrations and Tombstone Events
+# FEP-e965: Move Activity for Migrations and Announce Activity for Tombstone Events

 ## Summary

 This FEP normatively specifies exactly one narrow step in almost all the migration user-stories defined in [FEP-73cd: User Migration Stories][FEP-73cd]:

 * the updates to an Actor object made after a migration and/or deactivation event, and
-* the Announcement activity which a source server propagates to inform followers of said Actor object update
+* the Move activity which a source server propagates to inform followers of said Actor object update

 Our proposal clarifies semantics and behavior of the earlier [FEP-7628][FEP-7628] on which it strictly relies.
 It also proposes a simple, additive approach to use the above to express "deactivated" Actors by "tombstoning" their Actor objects, i.e. adding "Tombstone" to their `type` array (already afforded by the Activity Streams vocabulary).